Child Protection and Safeguarding

 St Michael's is committed to providing a safe and secure environment for all children, staff and visitors.
 In addition, we promote an ethos where children and adults feel confident about sharing their concerns about their own safety or the well being of others.

-Our designated safeguarding lead is Mrs S Bowes (Head Teacher) our deputy lead is Miss M Ashton (Assistant Head Teacher) and Mrs Birkett-Rothwell (SENCO and Inclusion Lead) Out of School Club managers Miss K Lunn is designated safeguarding lead and Miss F Bishop Deputy Safeguarding Lead (Sept 2021).
+Our designated safeguarding lead is Mrs S Bowes (Head Teacher) our deputy lead is Miss M Ashton (EYFS Lead) and Mrs Birkett-Rothwell (SENCO and Inclusion Lead) Out of School Club managers Miss K Lunn is designated safeguarding lead and Miss F Bishop Deputy Safeguarding Lead (Sept 2021).

-The governor with responsibility for safeguarding is Alison Taylor.
+The governors with responsibility for safeguarding is Ms A. Taylor and Mrs Pritchard.

 Click on the link under Policies to view our Child Protection and Safeguarding Policy.

 Keeping Children Safe in Education” DFE Revised Document 2021